safakamran002/safakamran002/README.md

  </a>
 </p>

-## Using a machine, I am learning how to make a machine intelligent!
+## GIS Developer:

->I’m a software engineer specializing in building Web Applications.
-I love building WebApplication using ASP.NET Core, Vuejs.
-As for the backend, I work with ASP.NET Core WebAPIs following SOLID Principles & Clean Architecture Principles.
+>I’m a software engineer with a focus on GIS applications, proficient in using Python for geospatial development.
+I enjoy creating mapping solutions with libraries like GeoPandas, Shapely, and Folium.
+My expertise lies in building backend services with Flask and Django REST framework, following SOLID Principles & Clean Architecture Principles.

 ### 📘 I’m currently reading...

->Clean Code by Robert C. Martin aka Uncle Bob
+>"Clean Code" by Robert C. Martin aka Uncle Bob

->Head First Design Patterns by Eric Freeman, Elisabeth Freeman, Bert Bates, Kathy Sierra
+>"Python Geospatial Analysis Cookbook" by Michael Diener
+>"Mastering Geospatial Analysis with Python" by Paul Crickard IV

-### 🥅 2023 Goals: Contribute more to Open Source projects
+### 🥅 2024 Goals: Contribute more to Open Source projects

 #### 💻 Open Source Contributions